The stellar velocity dispersion in nearby spirals: radial profiles and correlations: ACKNOWLEDGEMENTS

 KM acknowledges support from the National Research Foundation of South Africa.
+We wish to thank the referee for their useful comments and suggestions which helped to improve this paper.
 This study uses data provided by the Calar Alto Legacy Integral Field Area (CALIFA) survey (http://califa.caha.es/).
 Based on observations collected at the Centro Astron\'{o}mico Hispano Alem\'{a}n (CAHA) at Calar Alto, operated jointly by the Max-Planck-Institut f\"{u}r Astronomie and the Instituto de Astrof\'{i}sica de Andaluc\'{i}a (CSIC).